We're continuing to transition to the new health regions.

 - communicating these changes in a timely way

-The mapping of the approved structure is underway and will be applied consistently across the health regions.
+The mapping of the approved structure in individual health regions is underway and will be applied consistently.

 This page provides the latest information about the changes happening throughout the year.